esl/MongoosePush/README.md

 docker run -it --rm mongoose_push:release foreground
 ```

-Docker image that you have just built, exposes the port `8443` for the HTTP API of
-MongoosePush.
-Also there is a `VOLUME` for path */opt/app* where the whole MongoosePush release is stored.
-This volume will be handy for injecting `APNS` and HTTP API certificates since by default the
-docker image comes with fake, self-signed certificates.
+The docker image that you have just built, exposes the port `8443` for the HTTP API of MongoosePush.
+It contains a `VOLUME` for path */opt/app* - it is handy for injecting `APNS` and `HTTP API` certificates since by default the docker image comes with test, self-signed certificates.

 #### Configuring